anjal-amin/lwf/README.md

 Build the Site Locally
 ----------------------

 Before building the site, make sure you have Ruby and Bundler installed.

+* On Ubuntu
+** do NOT install the snap version of ruby.
+** after installing bundler: `bundle config path ~/.local/ruby-gem` # or pick your own random ruby-gem location

 If not, you can install them using the following commands:

 ````bash
 # Install Bundler